 Located in remote Central Asia, with a relatively young age, having only achieved independence from the Soviet Union in 1991, and opened to tourism just a couple of years ago, it’s not at all surprising that, in the Western world, not many people know about a beautiful country called Kyrgyzstan.

-In addition, for some reason, the suffix -stan produces some mistrust and fear in most people’s minds which, in my opinion, is not very understandable since, actually, -stan not only means ”land of” but also Kyrgyzstan is an extremely peaceful country where you can find the perfect balance between remoteness, authenticity and a relatively developed tourist infrastructure.
+In addition, for some reason, the suffix -stan produces some mistrust and fear in most people’s minds which, in my opinion, is not very understandable since, actually, -stan not only means ”land of” but also Kyrgyzstan is an extremely peaceful country where you can find the perfect balance between remoteness, authenticity and relatively developed tourist infrastructure.

 Honestly, I can’t recommend Kyrgyzstan enough and I really hope that, after reading my 10 reasons why you should visit Kyrgyzstan, you will find the necessary inspiration to start planning a visit for next summer.